As a Member of LUPC you will benefit from:

 A comprehensive PMA programme is currently being managed on behalf of all the regional higher education consortia by SUPC.
 For full information, see their PMA web page, or contact Judith Russell, PMA Programme Manager, email@example.com or Tel 07986 911918.

-LUPC is currently committed to funding PMAs for all our members (worth up to £2,500 + VAT) for FREE.
+LUPC is currently committed to funding an initial PMA for all our HE members (worth up to £2,500 + VAT) for FREE.
 To request funding for a PMA, please email Laura Compton

 All full Members of LUPC are automatically affiliated to Electronics Watch, the independent monitoring organisation that aims to help public sector organisations work together to meet their responsibility to protect the labour rights and safety of workers in global electronics supply chains more effectively than any single public buyer could accomplish on its own.
 LUPC is only the second UK consortium to broker a deal for all full Members to benefit from Electronics Watch affiliation, including access to guidance, resources and contract clauses that support responsible procurement, all at no additional cost to Members.